w3c/tpac-breakouts/README.md

+Tooling to manage breakout sessions at **TPAC 2019**.
+The [`main` branch](https://github.com/w3c/tpac-breakouts/) contains last versions of the tools.
+GitHub Pages still point to the `2019` branch because the `w3c.github.io` URL was used to link to the resulting session page.

 # For TPAC session organizers

 The `sessions/` contains one JSON file per proposed breakout, with a name matching the proposed shortname of the session.
 That JSON file contains the following fields (mandatory unless stated otherwise):